-The result will be unprecedented ecological disaster within the United States unless WE start doing something about it.
-The time is now.
+That’s unless WE start doing something about it.
+Therefore, time is now.
 The country needs independent, accurate testing of America’s drinking water for a clear picture of the country’s most important natural resource.

 For example, in tests conducted in late 2017, one in three coal-fired power plants nationwide detected “statistically significant” amounts of contaminants — including toxic carcinogens like arsenic and radium — in the groundwater around these facilities.

 Pruitt’s replacement, Andrew Wheeler, is a coal industry lobbyist, another corporate yes-man who has no problem polluting for profit.
 Doing away with common-sense water regulations risks poisoning clean drinking water for millions of Americans and polluting already-endangered ecosystems.

 And they’re not done with their dirty work.
 The Trump administration is rewriting dozens of rules.
 All that govern pollution from oil and gas operations and coal ash dumps, moves that designed to protect our water.
 At a time when America’s water supply is so crucial for current and future generations.
 Because our waterways are changing by the EPA.
 Also there’s a ton of concern about this area being not protected by it.
 And that’s not hyperbole.
 And I too am upset and want answers